doublesecretagency/craft-googlemaps/docs/maps/api.md

 ## Ending a Chain

-Not all chains need to be concluded.
-You may sometimes find it helpful to keep a chain alive long enough to perform more operations on the map object.
+Not all chains need to be concluded right away... you may sometimes find it helpful to keep a chain alive long enough to perform more operations on the map object.
 Eventually though, you'll probably want to end the chain.

 To end the chain, apply the `tag` method to wrap it all up.
 Depending on which language you are working in, you'll notice properties unique to that language.